Space Battleship Yamato (2010 film): Plot

-The Yamato arrives at Iskandar, but is met by a large Gamilas fleet that sends a spacecraft to obstruct the muzzle of the Wave Motion Cannon.
+The Yamato arrives at Iskandar, but is met by the Gamilas from the large fleet who send a spacecraft to obstruct the muzzle of the Wave Motion Cannon.
 With their main weapon disabled, Kodai makes the dangerous choice to conduct a random warp and ends up at the opposite side of Iskandar.
 They are surprised to see that it is lifeless, and in fact strongly resembles Earth in its presently irradiated state.
 It is then discovered that Gamilas and Iskandar are the same planet.
-The crew thinks it is a trap, but Kodai urges them to go ahead.
-He leads an attack party to the planet's surface against heavy Gamilas opposition.
-Much of the assault force is killed, and the remaining pilots stay behind to cover for Kodai, science officer Sanada, Saito and Mori as they head for the coordinates.
+The crewmates of the Yamato think it is a trap, but Kodai urges them to go ahead.
+Kodai leads an attack party to the planet's surface against heavy Gamilas opposition.
+Much of the assaulters are killed, and the remaining pilots stay behind to cover for Kodai, science officer Sanada, Saito and Mori as they head for the coordinates.

 Once they reach the coordinates, an alien possesses Yuki's body and explains that the Gamilas and Iskandar are two aspects of the same race.
-The alien says their planet is dying and they saw Earth as the most suitable replacement, after first killing off humanity.
-Iskandar did not agree with this and thus they were imprisoned.
+The alien says their planet is dying and they saw the Earth as the most suitable replacement, after first killing off humanity.
+Iskandar did not agree with it and so they were imprisoned.
 Iskandar implants in Yuki the ability to cleanse the radiation from Earth.
 As she and Kodai return to the Yamato, Saito and Sanada sacrifice themselves by destroying the Gamilas power source, destroying most of the Gamilas forces.
 The Yamato returns to Earth, where Okita dies.
-The crew rejoices at their return home, but a surviving Gamilas ship ambushes them and severely damages the battleship, disabling all of its weapons.
-Dessla now appears and says they no longer wish to invade the Earth; however, since the majority of the Gamilas were killed, he intends to destroy the planet with his ship to avenge his race.
-Kodai orders the surviving crew to abandon ship before he pilots the Yamato on a kamikaze attack against Dessla's ship.
+The crewmen of the Yamato rejoice at their return home, but a surviving Gamilas ship ambushes them and severely damages the battleship, disabling all of its weapons.
+Dessla appears and says they no longer wish to invade the Earth.
+However, since the majority of the Gamilas were killed, he intends to destroy the planet with his ship to avenge the racing Gamilas.
+Kodai orders the surviving crewmen of the Yamato to abandon ship before he pilots the Yamato on a kamikaze attack against Dessla's ship.
 He fires the blocked Wave Motion Cannon, which vaporizes both spaceships.